shinovon/symbian-tls/group/README.md

-# changes between releases
+# SSL API changes between releases

 ## ER5
-- added ssl.dll, which is loaded dynamically in tcpip.prt (to be confirmed). ssl is enabled by calling `SetOpt` with `KSoSecureSocket` in `RSocket`
+- added ssl.dll with 1 export: `NewSSLFactoryL`, which is loaded dynamically in tcpip.prt (to be confirmed). ssl is enabled by calling `SetOpt` with `KSoSecureSocket` in `RSocket`

 **not supported**